coatl/rubymacros/README.txt

 the macro.
 The macro is expected to return a parsetree, which replaces the macro callsite in the parsetree which contained it.

+=== How to use the examples:
+All the example code in the example/ directory is split into 2 parts; the actual example file itself (say, example/foo.rb) and a wrapper around it (say, example/foo_wrap.rb) which requires 'macro' and then Macro.requires the example itself.
+To run the examples, you should run the _wrap file, not the example file itself.
+For example, to try out assert.rb, you would issue this command line: ruby example/assert_wrap.rb
+The example wrappers all expect to be run from the main rubymacros directory, not the example/ subdirectory.

+I wish this 2-level scheme were not necessary, so that you could directly execute a file containing macros, with perhaps a -rmacro preceding it on the command line.
+However, it isn't possible to override how the interpreter treats it command line arguments.
+I would hope that files named on the command line (with or without a -r option) would be pulled in via Kernel#require, but this is not the case.

 == Known Problems
  * need to insert extra parens around form params